Connecting to the remote HPC system Torch

 SSH clients are usually command-line tools, where you provide the remote machine address as the only required argument.
 If your username on the remote system differs from what you use locally, you must provide that as well.
 If your SSH client has a graphical front-end, such as PuTTY or MobaXterm, you will set these arguments before clicking “connect.”
 From the terminal, you’ll write something like ssh userName@hostname, where the argument is just like an email address: the “@” symbol is used to separate the personal ID from the address of the remote machine.

 When logging in to a laptop, tablet, or other personal device, a username, password, or pattern are normally required to prevent unauthorized access.
 In these situations, the likelihood of somebody else intercepting your password is low, since logging your keystrokes requires a malicious exploit or physical access.
 For systems like log-1 running an SSH server, anybody on the network can log in, or try to.
 Since usernames are often public or easy to guess, your password is often the weakest link in the security chain.
-Many clusters therefore forbid password-based login, requiring instead that you generate and configure a public-private key pair with a much stronger password.
-Even though Greene does not require the use SSH keys to login, please consider using the instructions below to use them.
-It will make for quicker and more secure connections with Greene.

-Remote Connections with the NYU VPN & HPC Gateway Server
+Remote Connections with the NYU VPN

-- VPN Option: set up your computer to use the NYU VPN.
+If you are connecting from a remote location that is not on the NYU network (your home for example), you have have to set up your computer to use the NYU VPN.
 Once you’ve created a VPN connection, you can proceed as if you were connected to the NYU net.

 Connect to the NYU VPN